bsundahl1/Flex1553/docs/FlexIO_1553RX.md

 to send, and let FlexIO produce the actual output levels.

 You might think of a state machine as a very very simple version of a microprocessor, only simpler.
-It has a fixed number of states that that it can be in (FlexIO is limited to 8 states), and it can change from one state to another based on its inputs, its current state, and a lookup table.
+It has a fixed number of states that it can be in (FlexIO is limited to 8 states), and it can change from one state to another based on its inputs, its current state, and a lookup table.
 FlexIO implements a Moore state machine, which means that its outputs depend only on the current state.
 That is really all there is to it.

 ### Data capture

+The data capture works very similar to any other FlexIO data capture, the biggest difference being that it is fed by the output of the state machine demodulator instead of directly from an input pin.

 ### End of Transmission (EOT)